niebes/up42-backend-coding-challenge/README.md

     - /features returns an array. this is not compliant to best practice
 - as loading the json is lazy it will slow down the first request, worsening p99 performance metrics.
 Fair enough for an assessment, for production we are interested in a different setup

+ This setup contains a github actions pipeline, pull request and contribution template.
+On a production service I'd add a openapi description as well.